 What are Universal Express Passes?

-For example, let’s say the regular standby line for Hollywood Rip Ride Rockit is a 45-minute wait, which means the Express Pass line will likely get you on the ride in about five to 10 minutes.
+For example, let’s say the normal line for Hollywood Rip Ride Rockit is a 45-minute wait, which would more than likely place the Express Pass line at about five to 10 minutes.
 This brings to light our first important point: Express Passes are not “front of the line” tickets.
 When Universal Studios Florida and Islands of Adventure are busy, there will be a wait when using Express; however, that wait will be significantly shorter than the standby line, and you will practically never wait longer than 15 minutes.

 So, what’s that important exception for Express-enabled rides?
 Starting in 2017, Universal began to install a brand-new feature called Virtual Line at some of its just-opening attractions.
-In these instances, guests will need to wait virtually in the line (hence the name) instead of doing so physically; this is accomplished by either checking in with the official Universal Orlando app or by registering with a kiosk outside of the ride in question.
+In these instances, guests will need to wait virtually in the line (hence the name) instead of doing so physically; this is accomplished by checking in with the official Universal Orlando app.
 As you might guess, Express access works a bit differently at these attractions – your Express Pass will enable you to walk right onto the ride without having to fuss with the Virtual Line component at all.

 What about Universal Express at Volcano Bay?

 Express Passes at Volcano Bay, Universal’s water park, operate the same exact way as they do for the theme parks’ Virtual Line rides – that is to say, they allow you to walk right onto any water slide without first having to virtually register.
 There is still some important fine print to read through, however (including the fact that there are actually two different tiers of Express available at the park), so we suggest you see our complete guide to Volcano Bay’s tickets and study up.

 Universal Studios Florida – attractions with Express access